-CAB7102 COMPUTER GRAPHICS AND MULTIMEDIA LTPC SYSTEMS 3003
+CA702 COMPUTER GRAPHICS AND MULTIMEDIA SYSTEMS

-The goal of this course is to

-- provide complete guidelines for theoretical and practical usage of computer graphics and multimedia. - provide students with an overview of the key concepts of digital production of animation and visual effects with reference to workflow, people and technology. - enable students to be practically sound in area of 2D, 3D and animation.
+The goal of this course is to provide complete guidelines for theoretical and practical usage of computer graphics and multimedia, to provide students with an overview of the key concepts of digital production of animation and visual effects with reference to workflow, people and technology.
+Real time design can be performed for a several problems effectively.
+It will also enable students to be practically sound in area of 2D, 3D and animation.